Victor-Guerrero-Devs/css-courses/academind-css/13-flexbox/notes.md

 1. apply `display: flex;` to a container
 2. all of the elements nested within it are now `flex-items`
 3. you can now arrange the items easily

+## flex-order

+This property is used within flex-items.

+All flex-items have this property set to 0 therefore they appear in the order in which they are declared in the HTML file.

+If you were to change one of them to `flex-order: 1;`, it will automatically be the last one (b/c all of them are at 0)

+If you were to change one of the to `flex-order: -1`, it will automatically be the first one (same logic).